ederricho/MiniProjects/TrendDetection/README.md

 # Trend Detection

 In this project I used a custom trend detector $\tau$ and the regression coefficient $\beta$ to mark the upward and downward trends in time series.
 For this project, I used the apple stock price data.
+This project was done in the R programming language.
+For the entire project go to the .rmd file in AdditionalFiles in this repo, for the raw code, download the above file TrendDetection.R.

 # Methodology

-The custom trend detector $\tau$ is defined as:</br>
+The custom trend detector $\tau$ is defined as the normalized mean of the price differences over a time period $n$.
+Mathematically:</br>
 </br>
 $\tau=\frac{\sum(y_{n-1}-y_n)}{n} \cdot \frac{1}{\sigma(y_1,...,y_n)}$</br>
 </br>